A service offering of Clinamenic LLC.

 Are you hoping to create a second brain, digital garden, zettelkasten, or some other form of personal knowledge base, but don’t know how to start?
 Have you been curious about tools like Obsidian for a while, but have found them overwhelming or complicated to get started with?

-Drawing from the ethos of local-first, malleable, and home-cooked software, I can help you configure a bespoke knowledge base to function in a variety of capacities.
+Drawing from the ethos of local-first, malleable, and home-cooked software, I can help you configure a bespoke knowledge base to function as a “second brain” in a variety of capacities.

 For example, my second brain has various private components (journal, rolodex, media archive) and various public components, through this website (blog, design portfolio, zettelkasten, typography showcase, service catalog).